Master of Arts in Teaching (MAT), Mathematics

 - Placement in a cohort of middle/secondary teacher candidates across all subject areas

 The program of study and practicum for the preparation of middle and high school mathematics teachers consists of a minimum of 40 semester hours as outlined below.
 The official program of study is available in the current year’s Graduate Catalog.
 Students select three subject area elective courses (6 semester hours) in consultation with the faculty advisor.

 Preservice interns participate in a classroom-based internship under the guidance of a master teacher.
 The mathematics program at Lewis & Clark places interns with some of the finest teachers in the region, recognized regionally and nationally for their excellence.
 The internship is 8-10 hours per week from September through mid March, and then aligns with school district contract hours from mid-March through the end of the school year.

-For further information about subject area preparation, licensing, and course offerings in the teaching of Mathematics, please contact:
+For further information about licensing, degree programs, and course offerings in the teaching of mathematics, please contact: